rdout2/creacv/README.md

 - **Modern UI/UX**: Clean, intuitive interface with a seamless user experience
 - **Export to PDF**: One-click PDF download for your polished resume
 - **Responsive Design**: Perfect resume building experience across all devices
-- **Data Persistence**: Auto-saves your progress using local storage
 - **Zero Cost**: Completely free and open-source

 ## 🛠️ Built With